DLTcollab/sse2neon/README.md

 * [OpenXRay](https://github.com/OpenXRay/xray-16) is an improved version of the X-Ray engine, used in world famous S.T.A.L.K.E.R. game series by GSC Game World.
 * [parallel-n64](https://github.com/libretro/parallel-n64) is an optimized/rewritten Nintendo 64 emulator made specifically for [Libretro](https://www.libretro.com/).
 * [PFFFT](https://github.com/marton78/pffft) does 1D Fast Fourier Transforms, of single precision real and complex vectors.
+* [pixaccess](https://github.com/oliverue/pixaccess) provides the abstractions for integer and float bitmaps, pixels, and aliased (nearest neighbor) and anti-aliased (bi-linearly interpolated) pixel access.
 * [PlutoSDR Firmware](https://github.com/seanstone/plutosdr-fw) is the customized firmware for the [PlutoSDR](https://wiki.analog.com/university/tools/pluto) that can be used to introduce fundamentals of Software Defined Radio (SDR) or Radio Frequency (RF) or Communications as advanced topics in electrical engineering in a self or instructor lead setting.
 * [Pygame](https://www.pygame.org) is cross-platform and designed to make it easy to write multimedia software, such as games, in Python.
 * [R:RandomFieldsUtils](https://cran.r-project.org/web/packages/RandomFieldsUtils) provides various utilities might be used in spatial statistics and elsewhere.
 (CRAN)